 A normal taxpayer registered under GST can file GSTR 1A.
 It will help to rectify the mismatch figure in the given invoice issued to your customer, based on the GSTR-1 return due date.

 Any regular Taxpayer with having 15 digit GSTIN number can file GSTR 1A.
-On the exception that a person should not a UIN number holder.
+On the exception that a person should not be a UIN number holder.
 The aggregate business turnover should not exceed 20 lakh Rupees.

 The purpose to file this return is to rectify or resolve a mismatched figure in an invoice that you have received from a vendor.
 It is a purchase-related tax return that generates for each business separately.
 If a taxpayer files for GSTR 1 then information of the latter one will automatically be stored in GSTR 2A.